NotsoanoNimus/yallic/README.md

 ## Usage

-Using the library is fairly straightforward for most simple operations:
+Using the library is fairly straightforward for most operations.

+To use a rather pointless scenario:
 ```c
 #include <yallic.h>